AI-HPC-Research-Team/GWAI/docs/source/index.rst

 ================================
-Welcome to GWDA's documentation!
+Welcome to GWAI's documentation!
 ================================

-**GWDA** (Gravitational Wave Data Analysis) is a Python library for astronomy community to provide easy-using GW data processing and model training package.
+**GWAI** (Gravitational Wave data analysis with Artificial Intelligence) is a Python library for astronomy community to provide easy-using GW data processing and model training package.

 Check out the :doc:`getting_started` section for further information, including